vygr/ChrysaLisp/README.md

 extend this with any number of additional files, just place them after the lisp command and they will execute after the *cmd/lisp.lisp* file and before processing of stdin.

+Don't get the idea that due to being coded in interpreted Lisp the assembler and compiler will be slow.
+A full cleaned system build from source, including creation of a full recursive pre-bound boot image file, takes on the order of 7 seconds on a 2014 MacBook Pro !
+Dev cycle `(make)` and `(remake)` under 1 second.
+It ain't slow.

 Network link routing tables are created on booting a link, and the process is distributed in nature, each link starts a flood fill that eventually reaches